On the Learnability of Watermarks for Language Models: Methods

-\subsection{\Logitsbased watermark distillation}
+\subsection{\Logitbased watermark distillation}

-Informally, in \logitsbased watermark distillation (\WDL), we train the student model to behave as if it had a \decbased watermarking strategy applied.
-We train the student model $p_\theta$ to match the next token distribution outputted by the teacher model $\plm$ with \decbased watermarking strategy $\fw$ and key $\xi$, i.e., $\fw \left( \plm \left( \cdot \mid x_{<t} \right), x_{<t}, \xi \right)$.
-Formally, the training objective is to minimize the KL divergence loss
+In \logitbased watermark distillation, we train the student model $\ptheta$ to behave as if it had \decbased watermarking strategy $\fw$ applied.
+Specifically, given an input $x$, we want the student model's next token distribution $\ptheta(\cdot \mid x)$ to match $\fw \left( \plm \left( \cdot \mid x \right), x, \xi \right)$, the next token distribution outputted by the teacher model $\plm$ with \decbased watermarking strategy $\fw$ and key $\xi$.
+So, given a dataset of texts $\DD$, the training objective is to minimize the mean KL divergence between the teacher and student next token distributions on all prefixes in $\DD$, given by

-where $\DD$ is the training dataset and teacher model $\plm$ is frozen.
-This approach requires that $\plm$ and $p_\theta$ have the same tokenizer and vocabulary so that the logits can be aligned between the two models.
-It is also helpful if both $\plm$ and $p_\theta$ have the same model architecture, as in this case we can initialize $p_\theta$ to $\plm$.
-One advantage of this approach is that the ground truth next tokens $x_t$ from dataset $\DD$ is not used in the loss function, and thus $\DD$ does not need to be watermarked text; standard datasets containing non-watermarked human-generated text can be used.
+The teacher model $\plm$ is frozen.
+This approach requires that $\plm$ and $\ptheta$ have the same tokenizer and vocabulary so that the logits can be aligned between the two models.
+It is also helpful if $\plm$ and $\ptheta$ share the same model architecture, as then we can initialize $\ptheta$ to $\plm$.
+Note that the ground truth next tokens $x_t$ from dataset $\DD$ are not used in the loss function, so $\DD$ does not need to be watermarked text.
+Standard datasets containing non-watermarked human-generated text can be used.\footnote{If $\DD$ is non-watermarked text, then it theoretically might be out of distribution for $\ptheta$ to autoregressively generate watermarked text, since $\ptheta$ would be conditioning on the watermarked text it has already generated.
+However, empirically, we find that \logitbased distilled models can learn to generate watermarked text.}